almonds0166/swashbot/docs/docks.md

 [^ Jump to top](#swashbot-documentation)

-Since Swashbot keeps track of how many messages are in the back shore and swash zone, Swashbot's RAM space complexity ϴ(m).
+Since Swashbot keeps track of how many messages are in the back shore and swash zone, Swashbot's RAM space complexity is ϴ(m).
 There are ways to implement Swashbot's operations with a handful of ϴ(1)-size pointers & variables for ϴ(c) space, but with how I envision it, that would require less agile performance and more API requests.

-Since Swashbot's LTM needs only to keep track of a channel's settings, and not any messages in the channels, the space of complexity of Swashbot's LTM is ϴ(c).
+Since Swashbot's long-term memory needs only to keep track of a channel's settings, and not any messages in the channels, the space of complexity of Swashbot's long-term memory is just ϴ(c).

 #### Time complexity